Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Asteraceae >>> Bebbia juncea

 This photo was taken near Avondale, Arizona Oct.
 2007.
 It is an unusually large specimen and is growing adjacent to a dry retention lagoon.

-SHRUB : Shrubs mostly about a meter tall.
+SHRUB : Shrubs mostly about a meter tall, sometimes two.
 Stems are green and rush-like especially following drought periods when the leaves are shed.

 LEAVES Small, pinnately divided.
 Plants may be leafless for much of year.
 Leaf texture is gritty.